rwaight/actions/utilities/import-config-maintenance/README.md

 - The action respects the `target_dirs.conf` file in the repository root
 - Error details are logged to `import_configs_errors.log` in the working directory

+## Local Testing

+For local testing and development, you can extract the bash script from this action and run it manually.
+See the [Local Usage Guide](./LOCAL_USAGE.md) for detailed instructions on:

+- Extracting the script from `action.yml`
+- Setting up the required environment variables
+- Running the script locally
+- Testing changes before committing

+The `action.yml` file is the canonical source for the bash script.

 ## Related Actions

 - [`check-imported-updates`](../check-imported-updates) - Check for and apply updates to imported actions